Driving test cancellations

 Checking the DVSA website

-The most direct way to check for driving test cancelations is on the DVLA website.
+The most direct way to check for driving test cancellations is on the DVSA website.

-The website operates from 6am to 11.40pm and you'll be able to book tests up to 24 weeks in advance.
+The website operates from 6am to 11.40pm and you can book tests up to 24 weeks in advance.

 It’s free to reschedule a driving test you’ve already paid for as long as you do so up to three full working days before the test.
 Any longer than this and you’ll need to pay again, but it’s worth noting you can cancel your test right up until the test begins if you need to.

-To reschedule your test on the DVLA website, you’ll need your UK driving licence number and your driving test reference number.
+To reschedule your test on the DVSA website, you’ll need your UK driving licence number and your driving test reference number.

 Using driving test cancellation apps